devmecha/Email_Crack_Password/README.md

 * All those steps should be done in the script's directory
 * This script is not only for Gmail, but also other Email services :  Outlook, Mail.com, AOL ...Here were to find the servers names and their ports : https://www.arclab.com/en/kb/email/list-of-smtp-and-pop3-servers-mailserver-list.html
 So all you need is to chose Email Server and its Port.
+* There are more Password Lists in my full tutorial, make sure to check them.
 Full Tutorial
 --------------